Shahid-135/CrisisSpot/README.md

-## Future Availability:
-We plan to make the code and data publicly available upon acceptance of the manuscript.
 ## CrisisSpot

 We propose a novel framework, **CrisisSpot**, designed to effectively identify crisis-related information.
 It consists of four integral components: